Layheng-Hok/Shenzhen-Metro/Report/REPORT.md

   - **Requirement**: Enable searching ride records based on multiple parameters.
   - **Implementation**: Created a robust search functionality in the API that allows users to search ride records based on various parameters such as subway stations, passengers, periods, and more.

-- **View User Details**:
-  - **Using the developed system users can view detailed information about passengers and cards.**
-    - **Passenger Details**:
-      - If a user clicks on a passenger's ID number, they can view detailed passenger information including:
-        - National ID
-        - Name
-        - Gender
-        - Phone Number
-        - Origin
-    - **Card Details**:
-      - If a user clicks on a card number, they can view detailed card information including:
-        - Code
-        - Balance
-        - Created Time

 - **Package Management**:
   - **Tool Used**: Maven